ChenMnZ/CF-ViT/README.md

 ## Acknowledgment
 Our code of LV-ViT is from [here](https://github.com/zihangJiang/TokenLabeling).
 Our code of DeiT is from [here](https://github.com/facebookresearch/deitzhe).
 The visualization code is modified from [Evo-ViT](https://github.com/YifanXu74/Evo-ViT).
 The dynamic inference with early-exit code is modified from [DVT](https://github.com/blackfeather-wang/Dynamic-Vision-Transformer/blob/main/README.md).
-Thanks
+Thanks to these authors.